Festival Network Online Offers

 company for a year or so, and now does research work from home

 part-time.
 Her full-time job, along with her husband Wesley, is raising

 their young son Tanner.
 They share their home with four furry family

 members, Chloe & Daisy (dogs) and Coco & Bitsie (cats).

 Shawn enjoys gardening, camping with her family, and helping out at

-the humans at the office and gets paid in doggy
+the humans at the office and got paid in doggy

 treats.
-She loves coming to work and her tasks include napping,
+She loved coming to work and her tasks included napping,

 playing with her toys, running around and messing up the rugs, begging

-for lunch scraps, and making sure squirrels don't get too close to the
+for lunch scraps, and making sure squirrels didn't get too close to the

 Find us in other places around the web here: